Content warning, highlight the hidden text between the lines:

 Alicia frowned harder on the inside than the outside, which was very impressive.
 "Do you have all the stuff I'll need?"

 There was the Look.
 "Of course!
-I wouldn't just leave you hanging like that!
-Janice has everything in her car!
+I wouldn't just leave you hanging!
+Janice has everything in her car.
 She can even drive you home.
 How lucky is that!
 Look, Keven even brought your bag."

-Party Girl's face fell as she reached out to gently touch Alicia's arm and said with a soft voice, "Look, I'm sorry.
-I'm new to having a teammate, okay?
+Party Girl's face fell as she reached out and gently touched Alicia's arm.
+Her voice grew soft.
+"Look, I'm sorry.
+I'm new to having a partner, okay?
 I'm still learning.
 I'm sorry, I got too enthusiastic."

 Alicia sighed and nodded.
 "It's fine."